GBHyland/APS-Process-Workflow-intermediate/new-customer-onboarding-process.md

             -	Entity Description: ```Details of all customers```
             -	Table Name: ```CUSTOMERS```
     -	Click the Import Attributes button.
 Notice that the table attributes should import from the connected database.
 Ensure that the values mapped correctly:
-    - **Note:** the id variable should have the Primary key check box checke- All others do not.
+    - **Note:** the id variable should have the Primary key check box checked All others do not.

 | Attribute name | Column name  | Attribute type |
 | ----------     | ---------    | -------------- |